 Dust your bedroom regularly using a damp cloth to wipe over and pick up dust.
 Using a dry duster just moves the dust around, but using a damp cloth picks up the dust and actually removes it.

 If you’re in the market for a new vacuum cleaner, buy one with a HEPA filter.
 The HEPA filter traps harmful particles like pollen, dust mites, pet fur and smoke.
 Unfortunately, it’s not enough just to own a vacuum with a HEPA filter – you do actually have to use it!

-Clean with non toxic household cleaners, like the ecostore range of products.
+Clean with non toxic household cleaners, like the brands we offer at Hello Charlie.

 If you burn candles in your room, make sure you choose natural candles.
 Look for organic palm wax, beeswax or eco soy wax, not paraffin candles.
 Paraffin is a petrochemical and contains all sorts of contaminants.